kvarlamo/b4n-vandal/README.md

 * add QoS rule (script will use the first one)

 ## Configure

-config.yaml is default config.
-It divided into sections:
+YAML-based config divided into sections (dictionaries)

 ### ORCHESTRATOR settings: orc
 * url
 * user